 However all the Northern Hemisphere Ice Core records from Greenland show:

-- the last millennium 1000AD – 2000AD has been the coldest millennium of the entire Holocene interglacial.
+- the last millennium 1000AD – 2000AD has been the coldest millennium of the present Holocene interglacial.

 - each of the notable high points in the Holocene temperature record, (Holocene Climate Optimum – Minoan – Roman – Medieval – Modern), have been progressively colder than the previous high point.